 Furthermore, there are plenty of options to consider.
 Your brand voice can be friendly, formal, casual, or humorous.
 If you want to identify your current brand voice, have a look at your website landing page copy, or blog posts.
 Then examine the tone and emotion they convey.

 Having a brand voice it is crucial to distinguish yourself from the crowd, and it gives your B2B a personality.
 An element we hardly find in many B2B.
 For example, look at CBRE a real estate company.
 They realized the importance of creating a brand personality, which will help their brand awareness, rather than focusing on leads.

 Congratulations to the #CBRE 2018 Urban Photographer of the Year regional winners!
 You can see all 2018 winners through the link in our bio.
 (Left to right: Ian Harper (@ianharper), “Barcelona from Above”, M Yousuf Tusha (@tusharbd), "Betel Nut”, Alec Herrera, “Good morning, Auckland". ) #UPOTY #photography #urbanphotography #Barcelona #CoxsBazar #Auckland

-If you are thinking user generated content (USG) is easier with tangible product and services, you are 100% right.
-However, we managed to find some loopholes that will help you connect with your audience. in fact, surely your B2B must have new partners, customers, and audience.
+If you are thinking user-generated content (USG) is easier with tangible products and services, you are 100% right.
+However, we managed to find some loopholes that will help you connect with your audience. in fact, surely your B2B must-have new partners, customers, and audience.
 Send them gifts, connect with them.
-Your gifts doesn’t necessarily have to be extravagant.
+Your gifts don’t necessarily have to be extravagant.
 Just something to show appreciation, and it can contain your company hashtags, and logo.
 More often than not, they will be excited to share this experience on their social media.
 Before you know it, you will have a loyal customer and a brand advocate.

-Just look at how WeWork is finessing the USG angle in their Instagram platform, your will mostly find content they shared from their customers at their co-working spaces.
+Just look at how WeWork is finessing the USG angle in their Instagram platform, you will mostly find the content they shared from their customers at their co-working spaces.